ClumsyBuddy/Cellular-Automata---Game-of-Life/README.md

 My attempt at Cellular Automata using the sfml library.

-You can pause the simulation using the spacebar!
+You can pause the simulation using the spacebar,
+Move using wasd and zoom using in and out using the mouse buttons.

 I will most likely be coming back to this as I want more optimization out of it to run bigger simulations, right now it can do about 92,160 cells at 8-10 fps but I would like to aim for